juliaozm/project-news/README.md

 To include the access token in the API requests protected with JWT, you need to send it in the **Authorization HTTP header** as follows:
 `Authorization: Bearer {accessToken}`

 A **refresh token** is used to obtain a new access token, by making an API call to the refresh token endpoint (e.g., `GET /api/refresh_token`).
 It has a longer expiration time of `15min`.
 If the refresh token is valid, the server will respond with a new access token.
-If the refresh token is invalid or expired, you will receive a `401 - Unauthorized` HTTP error and the user must be prompted to log in again.
+If the refresh token is invalid or expired, you will receive `401 Unauthorized` or `403 Forbidden` HTTP errors and the user must be prompted to log in again.

 To ask the server to invalidate all tokens associated with a particular user, you can delete refresh token (e.g.`DELETE api/refresh_token`)